Skip to main content

 Find out more about the Sport Excellence Programme

-Black, Asian and Minority Ethnic (BAME) Scholarship
+Please note, this scholarship was previously the Black, Asian, Minority Ethnic (BAME) Scholarship

 How the scholarship is awarded